 What makes a great streaming VPN?

-At its core, a streaming VPN needs to have three things – the power to evade VPN-blocking tech used by streaming providers, a wide selection of servers worldwide to give you a good choice, and excellent speeds so you can watch without buffering.
-Our top pick ExpressVPN combines all these with a clean, polished interface that makes streaming overseas content super simple.
+When choosing a streaming VPN, you need to look for three things – reliable access to plenty of streaming sites, a good variety of servers, and excellent speeds.
+Our top pick ExpressVPN combines all these with a clean, polished interface that makes streaming overseas content super simple, all alongside excellent privacy.

 Not all VPNs have that combination.
-There are a number of streaming services that have all but perfected VPN detection, and many lesser VPN providers simply can't access them.
+There are a number of streaming sites that have cracked down on VPN use, and many lesser VPNs simply can't access them.
 BBC iPlayer is one of these, and it proves to be a stumbling block for many VPNs – even those that can crack Netflix.

-Alongside ExpressVPN there are a number of other excellent options that fill out this list, so read on to discover which streaming VPN is the right one for you.
+Also, it's worth noting that while we've never heard of it actually happening, many streaming providers forbid the use of VPNs, under the threat of account termination.
+If you want to go on, though, alongside ExpressVPN there are a number of other excellent options that fill out this list.
+So, read on to discover which streaming VPN is the right one for you.

-Whether you're on holiday and want to watch what you're used to or want to explore content from around the world from your own home, ExpressVPN can unblock Netflix, iPlayer, Hulu, Peacock, Prime and so much more – plus you can now claim three free months.View Deal
+Whether you're on holiday and want to watch what you're used to or want to explore content from around the world from home, ExpressVPN can unblock Netflix, iPlayer, Hulu, Peacock, Prime, DAZN and plenty more – plus you can now claim three free months.View Deal

-From our testing, ExpressVPN is simply the best VPN on the market.
+From our testing, ExpressVPN is our #1-ranked VPN on the market.
 However, one if its standout features is its excellent capabilities as a streaming VPN, as it offers the triple whammy of speed, security and excellent international coverage.

 That all means you can get access to over 3,000 servers across 94 countries, so no matter where you are it should be possible to get stuck into streaming media from back home.
 Connection speeds are reliably fast, so even streaming in 4K and HDR shouldn't be an issue.